Dr. Mary Stefanazzi, an accredited psychotherapist since 1994. Her work is about supporting human beings to flourish.

 When it comes to mental health we hear a lot of talk about 'normality.'
 The first question I am often asked by a prospective client is 'Am I normal?'
 In the midst of all the talk about mental health there is little discussion about how normality is determined.
 'Normal,' as far as I understand it, is a term which has come to mean what is socially accepted at any given time.
 For example it is not considered unusual today (2017) to find all passengers on a bus engrossed in their phones.
 Twenty or thirty years ago this would likely not have been considered at all 'normal.'
 So we can take it that normal is not a very helpful term to a person who is suffering since what it means has not been critically determined.

 The ancients understood suffering as an inevitable part of the human condition.
 Thus to advertise psychotherapy as a means to end suffering would be contradictory to what is known about the human condition.
-The challenge in my work is thus to offer realistic support to people who are suffering.
+The challenge in my work is thus to offer realistic support to people who are suffering based on a foundation of reasonable thought about the human condition.

 The principal aim of psychotherapy is not to transport the patient to an impossible state of happiness, but to help them acquire steadfastness and philosophic patience in the face of suffering.